SModelS/smodels-utils/pyhfintegration/README.md

 # Running validation

-Validation plots can be found in [validation folder](https://github.com/SModelS/smodels-database/blob/pyhf/13TeV/ATLAS/ATLAS-SUSY-2018-04-eff/validation/) SModelS interface to pyhf is slightly over excluding for ATLAS-SUSY-2018-04.
+Validation plots can be found in [validation folder](https://github.com/SModelS/smodels-database/blob/pyhf/13TeV/ATLAS/ATLAS-SUSY-2018-04-eff/validation/) SModelS interface to pyhf is slightly over excluding for ATLAS-SUSY-2018-04 but it is much closer than for the EM vlaidation plot.
-Plots for ATLAS-SUSY-2018-31 are not complete yet but there is a slight under exclusion.
+For ATLAS-SUSY-2018-31, there are two cases :
+- the first mass plane is a bit better than EM but still under excluding
+- the second mass plane is worse than EM

 # To do list